phnx-im/docs/src/spec/authentication_service.md

 * **Default token allowance:** The default amount of anonymous authentication tokens issued to each user in the anonymous token timeframe.
 * **Identity provider:** Network address of the OpenID connect identity provider the authentication service delegates authentication to for account registration.

-TODO: Make both timeframe and allowance specific to individual endpoints.
-TODO: Technical details for OIDC provider (OIDC provider ID and secret)
+TODO: Be specific about technical details for OIDC provider (OIDC provider ID and secret)

 ## AS state